 TRPM8 Agonist Eye Drop

-AR-15512 (AVX-012) is an investigational eye drop currently in clinical development at Aerie as a potential treatment for dry eye that may improve both symptoms and signs of the disease.
+AR-15512 is an investigational eye drop currently in clinical development at Aerie as a potential treatment for the signs and symptoms of dry eye disease.
 It has not been approved by the U.S. Food and Drug Administration (FDA).
-The active ingredient in AR-15512 is a proprietary small-molecule selective agonist of the transient receptor potential melastatin 8 (TRPM8) cold thermoreceptor, which is a novel therapeutic target for dry eye.
+The active ingredient in AR-15512 is a proprietary small-molecule selective agonist of the transient receptor potential melastatin 8 (TRPM8) cold thermoreceptor, which represents a novel therapeutic target for dry eye.

 How AR-15512 is Thought to Work

-TRPM8 channels, located on the eyelid and cornea, are cold-sensitive thermoreceptors that play a central role in tear film homeostasis.1, 2
+TRPM8 channels, located on the cornea and eyelids, are cold-sensitive thermoreceptors that play a central role in tear film homeostasis.1, 2

-TRPM8 channels detect drops in corneal temperature associated with evaporation on the ocular surface.
+TRPM8 channels detect drops in corneal temperature such as those associated with tear evaporation on the ocular surface.
 TRPM8 nerve terminals exhibit continuous (tonic) and spontaneous activity which rapidly increases with cooling.3, 4 Increased TRPM8 activity increases basal tear secretion and blink rate.
-Dysfunction in TRPM8 sensing of evaporation-induced temperature changes may play a role in development of dry eye.
+Dysfunction in TRPM8 sensing of evaporation-induced temperature changes may play a role in the development of dry eye.